syncfusion/blazor-docs/src/charts/chart/date-time-axis.md

 **DateTime - Round**

-When the [`RangePadding`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisModel.html#Syncfusion_Blazor_Charts_AxisModel_RangePadding) is set to **Round**, Minimum and Maximum will be rounded to the nearest possible value divisible by Interval.
-For example, when the Minimum is 15th Jan, Interval is 1 and the Interval type is ‘month’, then the axis Minimum will be Jan 1st.
+When the [`RangePadding`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisModel.html#Syncfusion_Blazor_Charts_AxisModel_RangePadding) is set to **Round**, minimum and maximum will be rounded to the nearest possible value divisible by interval.
+For example, when the minimum is 15th Jan, interval is 1 and the interval type is ‘month’, then the axis minimum will be Jan 1st.

 {% aspTab template="chart/axis/datetime/round", sourceFiles="round.razor" %}